Complementary therapies

 Massage and other manual therapies continue to grow and expand into many different forms.
 CAM founder, Hannah, was trained in Galen Myotherapy, which led to her establishing CAM.

-Please visit www.galenmyotherapy.co.uk to find out more about our courses, workshops and treatments.
+Please visit www.galenmyotherapy.com to find out more about their courses, workshops and treatments.

 The Tellington TTouch is a unique way of working with animals to help them overcome a variety of health and behavioural issues.
 It is a truly holistic therapy, taking into account the whole dog.
 It recognises a link between posture and behaviour and uses body work, ground work exercises and specific equipment to release tension and to promote a feeling of calm and wellbeing.